IfzaRasool/ruby-group-capstone/README.md

   `gem install rspec`

   Then within the projects working directory run test using the command `rspec` in the terminal.

-  Have fun viewing  our Ruby Capstone Console App.

 ## Author1